tsboom/LocalPubsHelper/README.md

 1. Download ZIP file and extract it

 2. While inside of the project folder in terminal:
     - Create a virtual environment. `virtualenv venv`
     - Enter the virtual environment by typing `source venv/bin/activate`

-3. Install the requirements `pip install -r requirements.txt` and run the program `python run.py`
+3. Install the requirements `pip install -r requirements.txt`

+4. To use the development branch, type `git checkout dev`

+4. Run the program `python run.py`

-4. Browse to localhost:8000 to access the web app.
+5. Browse to localhost:8000 to access the web app.